Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Introduction

 \subsection{Acknowledgments}

 The research of E.C. was supported by the RTG NSF grant DMS-1645877.
-JR Li is supported by the Austrian Science Fund (FWF): P-34602, Grant DOI: 10.55776/P34602, and PAT 9039323, Grant-DOI 10.55776/PAT9039323.
+JR Li is supported by the Austrian Science Fund (FWF): P-34602, Grant DOI: 10.55776/P34602, and PAT 9039323, Grant-DOI 10.55776/PAT9039323, and the National Natural Science Foundation of China (No. 12471023).